 All students filing an appeal submit an Academic Advisement report with their appeal.
 The report can be accessed from the Student Center-My Academics-View my advisement report.
 If it is determined that a student cannot meet SAP prior to the completion of the degree/certificate, the appeal will not be approved.
 The ability to meet SAP prior to degree/certificate completion does not guarantee appeal approval.

-A student appealing the maximum hours attempted requirement must be within 12 hours of degree completion in order to have their appeal reviewed.
-If more than 12 credit hours are needed in order to complete the program, the appeal will not be approved.
 Any appeal submitted without an Academic Advisement report will not be reviewed until the report is provided.
 It is the student’s responsibility to meet with an advisor to determine the remaining courses for completion of the degree/certificate.
 Just providing an Academic Advisement report does NOT guarantee continuation of financial assistance eligibility.

 The appeal form must be submitted prior to the Midterm for the semester you are appealing for your financial aid to be reinstated.
 Your appeal will be reviewed by the SAP Appeal Committee, and the review process takes a minimum of 1 to 2 weeks.
 The student will be notified of the decision via ICC student email.
 All committee decisions are FINAL.

 If the appeal for reinstatement is denied the student may still attend Illinois Central College, but will have to make other financial arrangements to pay for all charges incurred for the semester in which financial aid will not be paid.